xtrinch/fcm-django/README.rst

     # https://cloud.google.com/docs/authentication/getting-started>

     FCM_DJANGO_SETTINGS = {
+         # an instance of firebase_admin.App to be used as default for all fcm-django requests
+         # default: None (the default Firebase app)
+        "DEFAULT_FIREBASE_APP": None,
          # default: _('FCM Django')
         "APP_VERBOSE_NAME": "[string for AppConfig's verbose_name]",
          # true if you want to have only one active device per registered user at a time